corvus-cyber/Refined_porfolio/README.md

 * I then designed and placed a unique logo for my brand in the nav bar to make my products immediately recognizable.
 * Finally, I went and updated my github profile and linkedin profile attract potential employers.

+# Issue I ran across:
+* Fixing the margins of the portfolio cards so that they wouldn't overlap during certain screen sizes.
+This took a lot of trial and error to get it right.

 # What I Learned:
 * It never hurts to return to old work and see what you can improve upon